 Myth: They’re More for Teenagers

+You shouldn’t believe that this treatment process is only for teenagers.
 Invisible trays aren’t just for teenagers who want to avoid a mouth full of metal.
 They’re for adults, as well.
 Many adults are opting for Spark Clear Aligners instead of traditional braces so they can get the straight teeth they want without worrying about changing their look.
+There are ages when Spark Aligners.
 Clear trays are not, however, recommended for those who are younger and whose teeth are still aligning on their own.
+There is no need to worry about this, just visit with your orthodontist for a custom treatment plan.

 Myth: They’ll Cause a Lisp

 This myth appeared because of how many people have a lisp when they initially get clear aligners.
 With the clear trays being new, it’s not uncommon for the user to talk with a lisp for a day or two.
+This isn’t just for clear aligners, it’s for traditional braces as well.
+Whenever you add and take up space ofin your mouth, your mouth needs time to adjust to the news atmosphere.
 However, as soon as they get used to it being in their mouth, that lisp will disappear and they’ll be able to talk like normal again.
 Those who are worried about this may want to pick a time to get them done when they won’t need to speak at work or professionally for at least the first few days.

 Myth: They’re Not as Effective

 This is a big myth, and it’s hard to know where it came from.
-Invisible aligners are just as effective as traditional braces for most people.
+Invisible aligners are just as effective as traditional braces when it comes to the teeth straightening process.
 On top of this, clear aligners like the Sparks Aligners have additional benefits that aren’t offered by braces, such as better oral hygiene.
 Since the invisible trays can be removed to eat, brush, and floss, it’s easy to keep up with proper dental care while using them.

 If you’ve been considering straightening your teeth, there’s no need to shy away from invisible aligners.
 Knowing the truth behind the myths can help you determine if Sparks Clear Aligners are a good option for you, as you can see what some of the benefits are over traditional braces.
 If you have any questions or concerns about them, your dental provider will be happy to answer them for you and take the time to explain how these could help you get a straighter smile.